BlockBuilder57/xenomods/docs/config.md

 bf2mods has an optional TOML config file located on the SD card.
 By default, the file does not exist, but can be created at `sd:/config/bf2mods/config.toml`.

-As of writing, it is mostly used for initialization as it is only read at boot.

 ---

 ### Example